-CCOC staff is requesting the formation of a Payment Plan Workgroup made up of clerk staff from various sized counties to review the process for payment plan enrollment in an effort to achieve greater participation and to discuss options to create day-of-court initiation through revised court processes and technology assistance.
-This workgroup will present findings at the Compliance Summit.
+Under the direction of Chair Roth, CCOC and CIS formed a Payment Plan Workgroup made up of clerk staff from various sized counties to review the process for payment plan enrollment in an effort to achieve greater participation and to discuss options to create day-of-court initiation through revised court processes and technology assistance.
+This workgroup will present its findings at the Compliance Summit.

-Suggested counties: Orange, Duval, Seminole, Martin, Clay, Lake, Escambia, Citrus, Santa Rosa, and Nassau.
+The workgroup met on May 24 for an organizational meeting.
+Member counties: Orange, Duval, Seminole, Martin, Clay, Lake, Escambia, Citrus, Santa Rosa, and Nassau.

-COMMITTEE ACTION: Create the Payment Plan Workgroup
+COMMITTEE ACTION: Codify the creation of the Payment Plan Workgroup